MatchAPI/MatchAPI-Schema/README.md

 # Introduction to MatchAPI schema

-MatchAPI is a unified, machine-readable standard for describing financial messaging interfaces across both FIX and non-FIX protocols.
+MatchAPI is a unified, machine-readable standard for describing financial messaging interfaces across binary, proprietary, and FIX-based protocols.

-It provides a single, structured representation of message models, data types, business semantics, validation rules, workflows, and protocol-level configuration — designed to be portable, analyzable, and automation-ready.
+It provides a structured representation of message models, data types, business semantics, and protocol-level configuration, including structural constraints and descriptive metadata that may be used for validation.

-Modern financial systems operate across a wide range of technologies, including FIX, proprietary binary protocols, REST, WebSocket, FIXML, SBE, and venue-specific formats.
+Modern financial systems operate across a wide range of technologies, including proprietary binary protocols, venue-specific formats, REST, WebSocket, SBE, FIXML, and FIX.
 Traditionally, each protocol family required its own documentation format, tooling, and integration approach.

-MatchAPI introduces a technology-neutral schema that unifies these APIs under a common model.
+MatchAPI introduces a technology-neutral schema that allows these APIs to be described using a common model, independent of encoding, transport, or implementation language.

 Its schema is defined using an open, JSON-compatible format and can be authored in JSON, JSON5, or YAML, with XML support planned.
-This makes MatchAPI well suited for modern development pipelines, CI/CD workflows, API documentation systems, and automated validation tooling.
+This makes MatchAPI suitable for modern development pipelines, CI/CD workflows, API documentation systems, and schema-driven tooling.

-MatchAPI was developed in collaboration with major financial institutions to provide a stable foundation for exchanging, validating, testing, and evolving financial APIs across heterogeneous environments.
+MatchAPI v1.0 is intended as a foundational release.
+It establishes a stable core model on which additional capabilities may be layered over time, informed by practical usage and feedback from protocol owners, implementers, and integrators.

 ---